 Printing/Scanning - Printing or scanning or illegal, pornographic, or any other immoral material is prohibited.

-Each student bears full responsibility for his/her actions as they relate to the use of the TMC Network or any electronic media.
+Each student bears full responsibility for his/her actions as they relate to the use of the University Network or any electronic media.
 Discipline for all infractions of the Media Ethics Policy will be under the direction of Student Life.
 This may include, but is not limited to, the suspension and/or revocation of network and Internet access and services.

-Departures from the Media Ethics policy or any misuse of the TMC Network which may by “technicality” fall outside of this policy but which remain within the moral, ethical, and spiritual guidelines intended by the “spirit” of this policy are subject to discipline.
+Departures from the Media Ethics policy or any misuse of the University Network which may by “technicality” fall outside of this policy but which remain within the moral, ethical, and spiritual guidelines intended by the “spirit” of this policy are subject to discipline.